illinois-cs419/illinois-cs419.github.io/_old_assignments/fourCreditMP.md

 Implement 2 forces that affect the spheres: gravity and friction.
 If you want to violate physics for fun and have the spheres gain velocity after hitting walls, you can implement a mode to do that as well.

-## Commenting ##

-You should comment each file with an author comment and comment each function you write with a header.
-Use JSDoc comments with the appropriate tags and types.
-Details can be found in the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).